odunlop/py-office/README.md

 - Check avaliability (True or False) :white_check_mark:
 - Start meeting, making the room unavaliable :white_check_mark:
     - Receive an error if you try to start a meeting in an occupied room
-- End meeting, making the room free
+- End meeting, making the room free :construction:

 ### Office class
 - Add meeting rooms to an office :white_check_mark:
 - List all the meeting rooms in an office :white_check_mark:
-- List of all avaliable offices :construction:
+- List of all avaliable offices :white_check_mark: